jeffreykegler/hoonlint/misc/whitespace.md

   should be
   one stop after the anchor column.

-* A vertical gap, with comments at the the anchor column as well as the jog base column.
+* A vertical gap, with comments at the anchor column as well as the jog base column.

 * A TISTIS,